drdeana/Resequencing-3.0/README.md

 ```

 The default information in the Info column is:

 * Reference Sequence

 The reference base or bases for the variant site.
 May be . to represent a zero-length substring (for insertion events)

 * Alternate Sequence

+The read base or bases corresponding to the variant. . encodes a zero-length string, as for a deletion.

 * Coverage